Why aren't my Amazon EC2 Reserved Instances applying to my AWS billing in the way that I expected?

 Last updated: 2020-12-23

-I purchased an Amazon EC2 Reserved Instance, but it's being used in a way that I didn't expect.
-Why is my Reserved Instance applying to my usage in the way that it is?
+I purchased an Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instance (RI), but it's being used in a way that I didn't expect.

-If your Reserved Instance isn't applying to any usage at all, see My EC2 Reserved Instance isn't applying to my billing—why?
+If your RI isn't applying to any usage at all, see Why isn't my Reserved Instance applying to my AWS billing?

-The most common reason that a Reserved Instance discount isn't applying to the instance in the way that you expect is that the terms of the Reserved Instance do not match any instances running on your account.
-The Reserved Instance that you purchase must match the platform, type, size (or size footprint), region (if applicable), and tenancy of an instance for it to apply.
-Check the terms of your Reserved Instance and the instance it applies to.
+The most common reason that an RI discount isn't applying to the instance in the way that you expect is that the terms of the RI don't match any instances running on your account.
+The RI that you purchase must match the platform, type, size (or size footprint), Availability Zone (if applicable), and tenancy of a running On-Demand Instance for it to apply.
+Check the terms of your RI and the instance it applies to.

-If the Reserved Instance terms do match the instance you intended it to apply to, consider the following additional conditions:
+If the RI terms do match the instance that you intended it to apply to, consider the following:

-- Reserved Instance discounts are applied differently in an organization's consolidated bill, depending on whether Reserved Instance sharing is turned on or off.
+- RI discounts are applied differently in an organization's consolidated bill, depending on whether RI sharing is turned on or off.
 For more information, see How is the pricing benefit of a Reserved Instance applied across an organization's consolidated bill?

-- For size-flexible Reserved Instances, the billing benefit is not necessarily applied to an instance exactly matching the terms of the Reserved Instance before it matches a complementary grouping of smaller instances.
-For example, if you run an m3.large instance and two m3.medium instances, and you purchase a Reserved Instance for an m3.large instance, the Reserved Instance billing benefit might apply to either of these groups of instances.
-To see which instances are covered by Reserved Instances on your account, use one of the bill reporting options here: How do I tell if my Reserved Instances are being used?
+- For size-flexible RIs, the billing benefit isn't necessarily applied to an instance exactly matching the terms of the RI before it matches a complementary grouping of smaller instances.
+For example, if you run an m3.large instance and two m3.medium instances, and you purchase a Reserved Instance for an m3.large instance, the RI billing benefit might apply to either of these groups of instances.
+To see which instances are covered by RIs on your account, use one of the bill reporting options here: How do I find out if my Amazon EC2 Reserved Instances are being fully used?